- 1 Havant Counselling (Hampshire)

 - 1.5 Disabled Access & Facilities.

 What is Counselling?

 What counselling is not: Counselling is not a service where you’ll be told what to do.
-There are no prescribed solutions, no “if you do these three steps everything will become fine again”.
-Instead, counselling mines with a more effective set of tools: your own creativity, inspiration and insight (acknowledging that such resources may not be in great supply to begin with) and it’s done through regular conversation (this is not an ad-hoc/attend when you like service)… going at your pace… and together with your counsellor.
+There are no prescribed solutions (like with a GP), no “if you do these three steps everything will become fine again”.
+Counselling mines with a more effective set of tools: your own creativity, inspiration and insight (acknowledging that such resources may not be in great supply to begin with) and it’s done through regular conversation (this is not an ad-hoc/attend when you like service)… going at your pace… and together with your counsellor.

 Maybe think of it like this: your counsellor becomes the passenger in your car, and he’ll accompany you where you need to drive – whether the journey is scary or straightforward, familiar or strange, whether you both discover a better route, whether the journey is long or short, is done in one go or done in stages – the journey is completed together until you reach a good-enough place to stop; then go your separate ways (see also: “How Many Counselling Sessions will I need?”)

 Creating a distinct therapy together with every new client…